 How Does a Solar Heat Pump work?

 A solar heat pump will capture warmth from the outside air and transfer it to water stored within the system.
-In many respects, a solar heat pump is like a refrigerator in reverse.

 What are the Benefits of a Solar Heat Pump?